 If users don't select Continue, they're automatically signed out, and the following message appears.

 If a user is active in another Microsoft 365 service (such as Outlook), but inactive in SharePoint and OneDrive, they're signed out across Microsoft 365.
 If a user has multiple tabs to OneDrive and SharePoint sites open at the same time, they won't be signed out unless they're inactive on all the sites.
 Users won't be signed out if they selected to stay signed in when they signed in.
-For info about hiding this option, see Add company branding to your sign-in page in Azure AD.
+For info about hiding this option, see Add company branding to your sign-in page in Microsoft Entra ID.
 Users won't be signed out on a managed device (one that is compliant or joined to a domain), unless they're using inPrivate mode or a browser other than Edge or Internet Explorer.
 If they use Google Chrome, you need to use an extension to pass the device state claim.
-For more info about device state claims, see Azure AD conditional access settings.
+For more info about device state claims, see Microsoft Entra Conditional Access settings.

 Microsoft 365 apps and services will not support Internet Explorer 11 starting August 17, 2021 (Microsoft Teams will not support Internet Explorer 11 earlier, starting November 30, 2020).
 Learn more.
 Please note that Internet Explorer 11 will remain a supported browser.
 Internet Explorer 11 is a component of the Windows operating system and follows the Lifecycle Policy for the product on which it is installed.